Introduction:

 - 20% of leftover income is to be invested in savings and paying off debt.

-Step 3 – Pay Off High-Interest Debt:
+Step 3 – Pay off high interest debt:

 The rate on credit card debt is usually 20-30%.
 If you owe $5,000 at 2a 5% annual percentage rate and you only pay the minimum monthly fee, you will accumulate thousands in extra interest charges within a few years, and it will take ten years or even longer to pay the debt off.